AccessAlly & ProgressAlly:

 A Real World Case Study

 In the spirit of full disclosure, this article contains affiliate links, which means that I may get a commission if you decide to purchase anything through those links.
 I only recommend products and systems that I use and love myself, so I know you’ll be in good hands.

 In this project, we created "VisionistaLand," a new home for Lynn Bardowski’s existing Million Dollar Party Girl monthly subscription programs, which were previously managed through a private Facebook group.
-We set up a WordPress membership website using AmbitionAlly’s AccessAlly plugin for content protection, and ProgressAlly for gamification and user engagement.
+We set up a WordPress membership website using AmbitionAlly’s AccessAlly plugin for content protection, gamification and user engagement.
 The design of the new site matched her existing branding to create a seamless visual extension of her existing marketing site.

 We integrated with Lynn’s existing CRM, ONTRAPORT, and migrated her existing members to the new system.
 Note that the solution described in this report could just as easily be implemented with any of the other CRMs that AccessAlly integrates with.

 We created three new standalone eCourse offerings, along with new opportunities for cross-sell and up-sell.

 Our solution added scalability so that Lynn could better leverage her time.
 We included the ability for members to self-manage their accounts, including updating their own passwords and credit card information.

 Lynn's affiliate partners log in to the same Dashboard as her members.
 Since most of her affiliates are also members, this simplifies the experience for them.

 Lynn and her members were delighted with the final solution, and she has immediately attracted new members.